syncfusion-content/aurelia-docs/Aurelia/RichTextEditor/Getting-Started.md

 # Getting Started

-This section helps to understand the getting started od RTE control with the step-by-step instruction.
+This section helps to understand the getting started of RTE control with the step-by-step instruction.

 ## Initialize RTE Control